 ARC Foundation introduces SOGI 1 2 3

-SOGI 1 2 3 is a collaboration between ARC Foundation, BC Ministry of Education, BC Teachers' Federation, UBC Faculty of Education, Out in Schools, nine school districts across BC, and local, national and international LGBTQ community organizations.
+SOGI 1 2 3 was created by ARC Foundation in collaboration with BC Ministry of Education, BC Teachers' Federation, UBC Faculty of Education, Out in Schools, nine school districts across BC, and local, national and international LGBTQ community organizations.
 We are working together to address the immediate need to support marginalized LGBTQ students by affecting rapid and progressive change in attitudes, policies, and practices toward creating safer and more inclusive school environments for all students.